NYS Certification in Career and Technical Education

 Transitional A Certificates:

-Transitional certificates are designed to help transition professionals in CTE fields into the ranks of state-certified CTE teachers.
-The Transitional certificate is available to applicants who have not yet met all of the requirements for the initial CTE certificate, but may have met some.
-This certificate is valid for three (3) years and requires a commitment of employment and support from a NYS school district or BOCES.
-During these three (3) years, the CTE teacher will complete requirements for the initial certificate.
+A Transitional A certificate is valid for three (3) years and requires a commitment of employment and support from a NYS school district or BOCES.
+During these three (3) years, the CTE teacher will complete the remaining requirements for the Initial certificate.

-A potential CTE teacher can obtain a Transitional A certificate by using one of many Options; these options are designed to provide entry into teaching by using combinations of education (HS diploma or college courses), work experience, and industry-related credentials.
+A potential CTE teacher can obtain a Transitional A certificate by using one of many Options; these Options are designed to provide entry into teaching by using combinations of education (HS diploma or college courses), work experience, and industry-related credentials.

 Option A: The applicant possesses an associates or higher degree in the CTE field plus two (2) years of work experience in the CTE field.